Skip to content

 Top tips to catch a crab

-Catching a crab sounds easy, but you'll need to put some planning in if you're going to pull off this challenge.
-We've got some tips that should see you completing this challenge in no time at all when you're at the seaside.
+Catching a crab sounds easy, but you'll need to plan ahead if you're going to pull off this challenge.
+We've got some tips to help you catch one safely when you're at the seaside.

 Don't use a hook to catch your crab